 Do you do standardized testing?

 Our school annually participates in the Canadian Achievement Tests (CAT 4), a standardized and highly informative test given each October to students in Grades 1 to 8.
-The majority of our students perform at levels one to two grades higher than the Canadian averages, and individual strenghts and areas of growth are effectively identified for extension and timely support.
+The majority of our students perform at levels one to two grades higher than the Canadian averages, and individual strengths and areas of growth are effectively identified for extension and timely support.
+View results – Braemar House School Results for the CAT 2017

 Does the school offer a sports program?